jyanglab/jyanglab.github.io/people.md

 </div>

 <div class="responsive">
 <b>Eric Rodene</b> is a PhD student in the department of Ag/Hort.
-He got his mater degree from UNL.
+He got his master degree from UNL.
 </div>